isaacchunn/SC1015_MiniPrj_Airbnb/README.md

 Sklearn: Machine Learning

 ## Explaining General Utility functions that we have created
-countOutliers(df) takes in a pandas dataframe as argument.
-It then finds the 1st and 3rd quartile in the dataframe.
-By applying the formula of 1st quartile - 1.5 * interquartile range and 3rd quartile + 1.5* interquartile range, we can deduce which data is a outlier as an outlier would be outside the range of the values we have calculated from the 2 formulas.
-This way, we can count the number of outliers with a for loop.
+countOutliers(df) uses interquartile range method to count number of outliers

-removeOutliers(df) uses the same principle as countOutliers to find out which data is an outlier, we then apply pandas loc method to exclude data that are outside the range of non-outlier values.
+removeOutliers(df) uses the same principle as countOutliers to remove rows that have outliers

 The purpose of the general utility function is to assist with our data cleaning process.